spanner888/CamScripts/README.md

 1. An Extensive ToolBit rule based naming system which allows use of ANY ToolBit property and allows setting order of each component as well as leading/trailing seperators and abbreviations.

 - For example:
   - 2F-D6.35-L31
   - 1F_D3.0-L50.0_endmill
   - 3F_D4.0-L50.0_roughing
   - 28600.0_8.6D_0F_860_em
   - Last item above also shows one example of an auto-numbered name.

 - A ridulous example used for testing imported Tools with uncommon properties:
     - 30000.0_0.0D4F_0.0CL__HSS__60.0deg_0.0CL_54.2L_8.0ND_5.0NH_0.0DS_td5.0deg_dovetail__
     - 30000.0_0.0D0F_0.0CL__HSS__90.0deg_0.0CL_20.0L_0.0DS_td1.0deg_v-bit__v-bit
     - 40000.0_10.0D3F_0.0CL__HSS__60.0deg_0.0CL_30.0L_6.0DS_td5.0deg_chamfer__
       - Note double underscores included above show missing properties in a ToolBit do not cause errors.
+- Note that rules must create a valid filename for the ToolBit.
+Also it is best if filename is valid on any of the three supported platforms, avoid using \/:*?"<>| and non-printable characters such as the ASCII control-characters.
+Also avoid spaces and graphic characters.

 2. FreeCAD CAM Speeds and Feeds calculation prototype example using the new Materials workbench and Material Machining Model containing the cutting data.

-The cutting data is impressive due to it's coherence (for example data for different sections can be matched to related sections, which is a common failing in many data sets) and also because of the notes on adapting the parameters for many different cutting conditions.
+The cutting data is impressive due to it's coherence (for example: data for different sections can be matched to related sections, which is a common failing in many data sets) and also because of the notes on adapting the parameters for many different cutting conditions.

-I hope this example inspires many to contribute to the design work, further data collection, curation and documentation.
+This is intended to inspire you to contribute to the design work, further data collection, curation and documentation.

-A proof of concept Machinability model that could allow users to add new Tool material and coating data, without requiring code changes to access and calculate Speeds and Feeds is also included.
+A proof of concept Machinability model that could allow users to add new Tool material and coating data and data, without requiring code changes is also included.

 So please consider reading and contributing to all aspects of this work.
 For example see the FreeCAD Materials forum [Material overhaul](https://forum.freecad.org/viewtopic.php?t=78242).

-Example macro code is simplified by two supplied python libraries and one excellent JobUtils library from russ4262 and also includes sample code from imm and jbaehr and of course FreeCAD developers of CAM new Materials workbenches.
+Example macro code is simplified by use of supplied python libraries and one excellent JobUtils library from russ4262.
+The macros also include sample code from imm and jbaehr and of course FreeCAD developers of CAM new Materials workbenches.

 ## Installing and using

 CamScripts can be installed using the FreeCAD Addon Manager.
-LINK HOW>

-It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.

-The menu "Scripts" is added to the right side of the CAM Workbench menu and each feature is available from a sub-menu.
-This is a non-stasndard approach, but using sub-menu in the main CAM menu only worked until changing Workbench casued it to be hidden and could not be restored.
+At present while testing, you need to add the git repo to FreeCAD Preferences - Addon manager

 [!CAUTION]
 Please remember to create a test Library Tool Table before you run any of the scripts, which are the first three menu items.

+- .......
+- The menu "Scripts" is added to the right side of the CAM Workbench menu and each feature is available from a sub-menu.
+This is a non-stasndard approach, but using sub-menu in the main CAM menu only worked until changing Workbench casued it to be hidden and could not be restored.
+- It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.
-???File copy - manual or auto ...one/2 steps???
+- ???File copy - manual or auto ...one/2 steps???
 Questions/advice given on preferences???

-A very recent development version of 22.0dev is currently required.
+- A very recent development version of 22.0dev or the 1.0RC is currently required.
 Dates and features added on that date are listed below:
 2024-08-24  wood cards with machining model   commit bb01ec7f7c7eb54cf72a8fd2583de94e5cd22981 2024-08-18  metal cards with machining model  commit 70bb45430d30cb61d08ac0e7291d1b9a0e931a48 2024-07-9   Machining model and materials     revision 38314